Himarë: Modern

-During the First Balkan War, on 18 November 1912, the town revolted under the Greek Gendarmerie officer and Himarë native Spyros Spyromilios and expelled the Ottoman forcesBadlands, borderlands: a history of Northern Epirus/Southern Albania by Tom Winnifrith,2002,ISBN 0715632019, page 129 in order to join Greece.
+During the First Balkan War, on 18 November 1912, the town revolted under the Greek Gendarmerie officer and Himarë native Spyros Spyromilios and expelled the Ottoman forcesBadlands, borderlands: a history of Northern Epirus/Southern Albania by Tom Winnifrith, 2002,ISBN 0715632019, page 129 in order to join Greece.
 In March 1914, the "Protocol of Corfu" was signed, which established the Autonomous Republic of Northern Epirus, of which Himarë formed a part, though the Autonomous Republic itself formally remained part of the newly formed Albanian state.
 However, in the Panepirotic assembly in Delvinë, that aimed at the ratifications of the terms of the Protocol by the Northern Epirote representatives, the delegates of Himarë abstained, insisting that only union with Greece would be a viable solution.

 During the First World War, Himarë was under Greek administration (October 1914-September 1916) and then occupied by Italy.
 The Italians used Austro-Hungarian prisoners of war to build a road running through Himarë, which greatly reduced the region's isolation.
 Spiro Jorgo Koleka, a native of Vuno and a local leader of the Albanian national movement, opposed the annexation by foreign powers of Himarë area and the wider region around Vlora.
 To that effect Koleka was an organiser of the Vlora War, where other local Himariots participated.
 In 1921 the region came under the control of the Albanian state.
-The Himarë question in 1921, regarding the rights of "Himariotes" and their villages Dhërmi, Vuno, Himarë, Piluri, Kudhës and Qeparo, was supervised by Albanian government representative Spiro Jorgo Koleka.
+The Himarë question in 1921, regarding the rights of "Himariots" and their villages Dhërmi, Vuno, Himarë, Piluri, Kudhës and Qeparo, was supervised by Albanian government representative Spiro Jorgo Koleka.
 The government concluded that Albanian was obligatory in school, as the official language, while Greek was free to be taught as a second language, as desired by the people.
 The locals rose in revolt, in 1924, protesting against a series of measures aiming at Albanisation, and demanding the same privileges they enjoyed prior to incorporation to Albania.
 Other uprisings followed in 1927 and 1932, both suppressed by the government of king Zog of Albania.

 Later, Himarë was again occupied by the Italians as part of the Italian invasion in Albania.
 During the Greco-Italian War, the 3rd Infantry Division of the Greek Army entered Himarë, on 22 December 1940, after victorious fighting against the Fascist Italian forces deployed in the region.
-The town briefly re-joined Greece until the German invasion in 1941.
+The town briefly came under Greek control until the German invasion in 1941.

 In 2015 the government merged Himarë with the municipalities Horë-Vranisht and Lukovë.
 The seat of the municipality is the town Himarë.